Nov 26, 2019 | Ask & Talk | Reading Time: 6 minutes

 Some managers work 40 to 70 hours a week.
 Or even 80 hours a week if it has to be!
 You have to have the right mindset.
 It’s hard to be at home and at work and sometimes at work call you in…

-Blogger: I used to work in the hotel industry and I was a General Manager of a small boutique hotel and one thing that drove me crazy was that I failed to manage my personal life and professional lives.
+Paula: I used to work in the hotel industry and I was a General Manager of a small boutique hotel and one thing that drove me crazy was that I failed to manage my personal life and professional lives.
 One big mistake that I made was that I centralized all decisions on me.
-And that didn’t help at all my performance and even staff’s satisfaction.
+And that didn’t help at all my performance and even the staff’s satisfaction.

 Have you learned a lesson that you think everybody should know about being a general manager?